red-hat-storage/ocs-training/ocp4ocs4/device-fail-replace.md

     ```
     No resources found in openshift-storage namespace.
     ```

-4. The following commands will remove a OSD from the cluster so a new OSD can be added.
+4. The following commands will remove a OSD from the Ceph cluster so a new OSD can be added.

-    **Change OSD_ID_TO_REMOVE in the first line below for the failed OSD.**
+    **Change OSD_ID_TO_REMOVE to the OSD that was terminated.**
     In this example, OSD "0" is to be removed.
 The OSD ID is the integer in the pod name immediately after the "rook-ceph-osd-" prefix.

 	Make sure any prior removal jobs are deleted.
 For example, `oc delete job ocs-osd-removal-0`.